Overview of Kentucky Taxes

 Tax districts in Kentucky include cities, counties, school districts and other special districts.
 Those districts set rates each year based on the total assessed value in the district and the amount of revenue they need.
 Thus, rates change annually.
 Typically, however, these changes are small.

-The table below shows the average effective tax rates for every county in Kentucky.
+The table below shows the effective tax rates for a cross section of counties in Kentucky.
 Effective tax rates are calculated by taking the median annual property tax payment as a percentage of the median home value.
 They reflect the amount a typical homeowner can expect to pay each year.

 Want to learn more about your mortgage payments?
 Check out our mortgage payment calculator.